Along with other year-end financial to-dos, if you’re like most people, you’ll close out the year with a flurry of charitable giving.

 Establish a donor-advised fund

 You can make large contributions to a donor-advised fund, offered by various money management firms.
-Typically, your contributions are tax deductible and the assets invested can grow on a tax-deferred basis until they are distributed.
+Typically, your contributions are tax-deductible, and the assets invested can grow on a tax-deferred basis until they’re distributed.
 You can have funds directed from a donor-advised fund to selected charities on a regular basis.
 This may be a good option if you’re looking to maximize tax deductions in a given year and have a large cash reserve or other assets set aside that could be used for charitable purposes.

 Any of these steps will be a good starting point, depending your circumstances.
 As the New Year approaches, consider entering it with a strategy for year-round giving to the charities that matter most to you.